GD399-OSD/OSD-book/Introduction/flos-regularly.md

 Free/Libre Open Source Software has a wide reach.
 Open operating systems power servers and computers and open programs and modules run websites and makeup pieces of or the totality applications we rely on daily.
 F/LOSS also contemporaneously has extended deeply into the corporate (at least start up wise) sector -- Facebook React, Adobe Brackets and Phone Gap, the IBM Plex typeface, etc. -- But, despite most of the internet (and increasingly enterprise backends) running on open source tools (Linux, Apache, Node, PHP, React, etc.) visual design has yet to fully embrace these tools and ideas.
 What does visual design gain (or preserve?) by not dipping its toes into free/libre/open source?
 What can we bring to graphic design from F/LOS communities?

+Why don't designers use open source? it's got bad UI? it's hard to find, install and actually use?
+The moderno-capitalist machine tells you that only Adobe CC can produce "professional" work? (or maybe something from AutoDesk) -- other than Maxim, who makes C4D can you name another design software company???

+Open source software powers much of the web and the modern tech world.
+Open source hardware powers all manner of maker spaces, workshops and offices.
+How do we use these mechanisms to the benefit of Graphic Design?
+This article's goal is to present the root ideals of the free/libre/open source software movements, and then apply them to the making of graphic design.
+Part of the paper covers the use of open source design tools, analyzing their pros and cons when compared to typical "industry-standard" making methods.

+Designers in open source are often found in the contemporary web/app sphere.
+There are plenty of CSS frameworks and component libraries that are upkept by designers (@fat, @jxnblk to list two such "designers" -- Twitter Bootstrap, BassCss, Styled System, etc.); or maybe they work on for a dsitributor of a specific Linux flavor (Nuno Pinheiro).
+Either way, they don't typically run in the typical graphic design circles.
+Why aren't there more graphic designers involved in these things?

 Special Topics in Graphic Design is an elective in the Maryland institute college of art's (MICA) graphic design course list with no set structure or content.
 It is meant to evolve and change with new developments and faculty.
 This past term I choose to run it with the topic of "Open Source" -- What this meant was sketchily outlined: the class would use open source tools and discuss how design can be more open.
 Other than that, my ideas were mainly in using the term as a lab: we'd experiment, hypothesize, and use the act of making with unfamiliar, non-traditional tools as a way to learn more about design and designing, as well as explore and implement F/lOS ideals and software.

 The course was inspired by work and thinking I've done around sustainability and from workshops, conversations, and meetings had with some key visiting designers to MICA over the last several years (David Crossland of Google Fonts, Loraine Furter & Eric Schrijver of Open Source Publishing).